-At IMSA, we want to encourage the reporting of legitimate concerns that affect the health, safety, and wellbeing of our community members.
-Wherever possible, the identity and privacy of these raising concerns will be protected.
-Individuals who raise legitimate claims will not be targeted for harassment, disciplinary action, or have their job performance negatively affected.
+Please note, we want to encourage the reporting of legitimate issues that affect the health, safety, and wellbeing of our community members.
+As a result, community members who raise legitimate claims will not be targeted for harassment, disciplinary action, or have their job performance negatively affected.
+In addition, to the extent possible, IMSA will protect the identify and privacy of these involved in raising concerns.

-12. Record-keeping
+13. Record-keeping